kamillionlabs/hateoflux-documentation/docs/cookbook.md

    }
 }
 ```

 The fields `id`, `total`, and `status` are part of the `OrderDTO` and were fetched by the `OrderService`.
 The links were built in the code example above.
 Note that each relation is the key to the link's attributes.
 In this case, we have two links with the relations "shipment" and "self", while both provide only an `href`.

 ## Creating a `HalResourceWrapper` with an Embedded Resource

 {: .note }
-The code might seem a bit lengthy; however, if you choose to use assemblers, they will handle it all automatically for you!
+The code might seem a bit lengthy; however, if you choose to use assemblers, they will handle most of it automatically for you!

 Now we want to create a `HalResourceWrapper` that doesn't just reference a shipment via a link, but also includes the whole object instead: